aimlresearcher/UMT/DL/WEEK-01/01_Introduction to Deep Learning and the AI Revolution.md

 We’re entering an era where **AI is embedded in every product, every service, and every industry.**

-Through these courses, I hope to equip you with the **skills, intuition, and confidence** to be an active creator in this new world.
+Through this course, I hope to equip you with the **skills, intuition, and confidence** to be an active creator in this new world.

 So let’s get started — in the next lecture, we’ll explore **how deep learning connects with supervised learning**, and begin to understand the mechanics of how these models actually learn.